-Controlled Burn of Slash Piles in Treasure Hill and Rossi Hill Open Spaces
+Controlled Burn of Slash Piles in Open Spaces

-Under the direction of the Summit County Fire Warden and Alpine Forestry, Park City Municipal will perform a controlled burn of slash piles in the Treasure Hill and Rossi Hill Open Spaces.
+Under the direction of the Summit County Fire Warden and qualified foresters, Park City Municipal Corporation performs controlled burns of slash piles in Open Spaces.
 Burning operations strictly conform to all required county permitting, ideal weather conditions, and air quality regulations to ensure public and resource safety.
 Piles will be burned to promote hazardous fuel reduction, defensible space creation, and forest health.
-The area trails will remain open during burning operations
+The area trails will remain open during burning operations whenever possible.

 When will pile burning take place?